 However one of the functions of the Senate is to establish

-budget and operations.
-These committees do carryout proper
+and operations.
+These committees do carryout proper review work,

-house of review that does genuinely review legislation is
+review that does genuinely review legislation is worthwhile as a

 I will suggest a number of approaches to reform.
-If
+Even if it was

-decided they were worthwhile how achievable they actually
+decided that they were worthwhile how achievable they actually are

 Proposal 1 - Changes to the Senate Voting System